 Brought here in the 1800’s as a potentially healthy graft for ornamental roses (which didn’t work, by the way) and then promoted as a “living fence” and erosion control, multiflora rose is now federally listed as an invasive species.

-It spreads easily, grows well in disturbed soil and quickly outcompetes native species.
+It spreads easily, thrives in disturbed soil, and quickly outcompetes native species.
 And it’s hard to get rid of!
-It grows into a dense shrub up to 15 feet tall covered in very, very prickly thorns.
+It grows into a dense shrub up to 15 feet tall that’s covered in very prickly thorns.

 The good news is that multiflora rose provides food and cover for wildlife.
 Shown here are its fruits, called rose hips, which birds eat in winter.

 Rose hips are small but packed with vitamin C. You can make them into tea but you need up to 1.5 cups of ground rose hips for every one cup of water.
 It’s a painful, prickly harvest that takes the fun out of what becomes a sour cup of hot water.